joe-plumb/mdw-azure-terraform/README.md

 Contains SSDT project that mananges and maintains Synapse data model.

 ### `/adf`
-Contains Azure Data Factory artefacts developed by the team.
+Contains sample Azure Data Factory artefacts.

 ## Know limitations
 - These templates do not implement best practice wrt network security.
 This is beyond the scope of this example.